Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Bridging the Modality Gap via Self-Distillation

-We select GSM8K because it exhibits one of the largest modality gaps and provides a standard training split.
-We run Qwen3-VL-8B in \texttt{Pure Text} mode on GSM8K and collect its CoT traces as supervised targets, each paired with the corresponding \texttt{Pure Image} input.
-To prevent text-mode performance from degrading, we include the original text-mode training data alongside the image-mode distillation targets.
-All experiments use LoRA~\citep{hu2022lora} with rank $r{=}64$, trained for 2 epochs with a learning rate of $2{\times}10^{-4}$ and an effective batch size of 16.
-Unlike standard distillation, which transfers soft labels, our setting requires transferring multi-step reasoning traces.
-Gold reasoning traces are unavailable, and ground-truth answers alone are insufficient since they lack the intermediate steps that guide the model's generation.
-We therefore use the model's own text-mode CoT outputs as supervision.
-Because some traces lead to incorrect answers, we compare two variants: \textbf{filtered} (retaining only traces with correct final answers) and \textbf{unfiltered} (using all traces regardless of correctness).
-Using filtered traces, we also compare three fine-tuning strategies: (1)~\textbf{ViT+LM}, applying LoRA to both the vision encoder and the language model; (2)~\textbf{LM-only}, freezing the vision encoder; and (3)~\textbf{ViT-only}, freezing the language model.
+We select GSM8K and MMLU because they exhibit large modality gaps and provide standard training splits.
+For each model, we run inference in \texttt{Pure Text} mode to collect reasoning traces, retaining only those with correct final answers.
+These traces serve as supervised targets, each paired with the corresponding \texttt{Pure Image} input.
+Unlike standard distillation, which transfers soft labels, our setting requires transferring multi-step reasoning traces; ground-truth answers alone are insufficient since they lack the intermediate steps.
+All experiments apply LoRA~\citep{hu2022lora} to the language model (freezing the vision encoder), with rank $r{=}64$, trained for 2 epochs with a learning rate of $2{\times}10^{-4}$ and an effective batch size of 16.